 - Sprinkle one cup of baking soda on the bottom of your dishwasher.
 If you have bad stains, scrub with a paste of baking soda and water.
 (Optional: Let sit for a few hours.)
 Run a second cycle to wash the baking soda away.
 The baking soda helps to freshen up the dishwasher and remove stains.

-Our microwave is broken, so I am off the hook on cleaning it.
-I have heard that you can clean a microwave in just a few minutes using vinegar.
+You can clean a microwave in just a few minutes using vinegar.
 Basically just microwave a bowl of vinegar for a few minutes, let it sit for a few more minutes and wipe clean!
 The vinegar dissolves the grime.
+It’s so quick and easy!
 Here is a How-To.

 Run your coffee maker with a mixture of half water and half vinegar.
 This will help to freshen up your coffee maker and remove buildup.
 After this cycle has completed, run your coffee maker once or twice more with just water.

 If you have stainless steel appliances, I highly recommend using a Swedish dishcloth.
 It is the easiest, quickest chemical-free way to get streak-free appliances.
 You just need water and the dishcloth.
 There are many patterns and colors available if you look around.
 I have this one:

 In case you missed the entire 30 Day Challenge schedule, print the Spring Cleaning Challenge printable here!